jamwaffles/jamwaffles.github.io/content/iqool-esphome-home-assistant.md

 - Unplug the 4 pin connector on the WiFi module
 - On your PC/laptop, run whatever command you want to send to the module, e.g. `esphome run ac.yaml` or `esptool.py`
-- Hold the single button on the module, plug it into the AC connector to power it on, then release the button.
+- Hold the single button on the module,
+- Plug the 4 pin connector to the AC back into the module to repower it, then release the button.
   This puts the module in programming mode.
 - The `esphome`/`esptool.py` command should start communicating now.
 You might have to try this process a few times to get the command to bite as the timeouts are quite short.